VidaHerling/Real-time-bus-tracker/ReadMe.md

 Roadmap of future improvements: What additional features or functionality would be helpful to a user?

-License information: This should include information about the MIT license.
+License information: MIT license (MIT/xPRO Coding Camp Assignment)